Miles: 2.7 miles RT

 Elevation Gain/Highest: 201ft/204ft

-Map: Brochure Map, my GAIA
+Map: Brochure Map

-Favorite Eats After Hike: Turnip The Beet, Nourish Sequim, Linda’s Wood Fired Food, Finn River, Sunsets West Co-op, or just Pack A Cooler.
+Favorite Eats After Hike: Turnip The Beet, Yodelin, Nourish Sequim, Linda’s Wood Fired Food, Finn River, Sunsets West Co-op, or just Pack A Cooler.
 You can learn more about these places in my Must Hike Must Eat Eating Out Guide.

 Find out current conditions and as always, practice Leave No Trace.
 Pretty please.